xmavericks/Cloned-Repository/Readme.md

-## This is the just for the learning purpose of Git
+# This is the just for the learning purpose of Git and its usase